 K. If we wanted a point estimate and confidence interval for the difference in mean LDL across groups that differ by 5 years in age, we would report that our point estimate indicates that for each five year difference in age, the subjects in the sample who were five years older would have, on average, mean LDL levels 0.5 mg/dL less than the subjects in the sample who were five years younger.
 A 95% confidence interval for the average difference in LDL levels between groups that differ in age by five years suggests that this point estimate would not be unusual if the true difference in mean LDL levels between these groups was between 2.7 mg/dL less and 1.8 mg/dL greater for the group that was five years older.
 We can produce this point estimate by multiplying the point estimate for the difference in LDL levels for the one year difference in age by 5.
 This holds because if a new random variable is the same as another random variable multiplied by 5, its mean is 5 times the original mean.
 We can obtain the confidence interval by taking the difference of the original point estimate and one of the endpoints of the original 95% confidence interval, and multiplying this difference by 5.
 This new difference must be added and subtracted from the new point estimate described earlier to obtain the new 95% confidence interval.
 This holds because the difference between a point estimate and the endpoints of its 95% confidence interval is a product of the sample standard deviation.
 If a new random variable is the same as another random variable multiplied by 5, the variance of the new random variable is 25 times the original variance, and its standard deviation is 5 times that of the original variable.
+Total: 3

 L. Using the R-squared coefficient produced by our linear regression model, and from the evidence that on average, subjects with higher ages have lower LDL levels, we find that our Pearson’s R coefficient for the correlation between age and LDL levels is -0.014.
 This indicates a slight negative correlation between age and LDL levels for subjects in our sample age range.
 The two-sided p-value testing the null hypothesis that there is no correlation between LDL levels and age is 0.698, which is not small enough to be statistically significant at the 0.05 significance level.
 Thus, we cannot reject the null hypothesis in favor of the alternative hypothesis that there is correlation between LDL levels and age.

+Total: 3